-Our Class A Common Stock is quoted on the Nasdaq National Market under the symbol "ODETA."
-On December 21, 1998, the last reported sale price of the Class A Common Stock was $$7\ 15/16$$ per share.
+Our Class A common stock is quoted on the Nasdaq National Market under the symbol "ODETA."
+On December 21, 1998, the last reported sale price for the Class A common stock was $$7\ 15/16$$ per share.

-You should carefully consider the risk factors beginning on page 3 of this prospectus before purchasing any of the Class A Common Stock offered by this prospectus.
+You should carefully consider the risk factors beginning on page 3 of this prospectus before purchasing any of the Class A common stock offered by this prospectus.